dongyang0122/MR-RATE/data-preprocessing/docs/dataset_guide.md

     └── M_coreg_<moving_series_id>.mat                 # Moving→center ANTs transform (one per moving modality)
 ```

 The center modality appears in `coreg_img/` as an unchanged copy of its native-space image from `MR-RATE`.
-Brain and defacing masks in `coreg_seg/` are the center modality's masks from native-space — since all volumes are now in the center's space, these masks apply uniformly to every series in the study.
+Brain and defacing masks in `coreg_seg/` are the center modality's masks from native-space.
+Since all volumes are now in the center's space, these masks apply uniformly to every series in the study.
 One `.mat` registration transform file is produced per moving modality.

 See [Registration](../README.md#registration) for the full implementation details.